canonical/microk8s.io/docs/clustering.md

 ip-172-31-20-243   Ready    <none>   53s   v1.15.3
 ```

-To remove a node from the cluster we call the `microk8s.remove-node` command
+## Removing a node

-and provide the name of the node we want to remove:
+To remove a node from the cluster, use `microk8s.remove-node`:
 ```
 > microk8s.remove-node 10.22.254.79
 ```

-On the removed node we can call `microk8s.leave` so that MicroK8s starts
+Finally, qn the removed node, run `microk8s.leave`.
+MicroK8s will restart
-its own control plane and start acting as a full single node cluster:
+its own control plane and resume operations as a full single node cluster:
 ```
 > microk8s.leave
 ```